 - 2 tablespoons pine nuts

 - 10 whole walnuts or 20 walnut halves

 - a small handful of peanuts or mixed nuts.

 Including nuts and seeds in your diet

 Instead of eating a biscuit or piece of cake as a snack, try having a handful of raw or dry roasted nuts.
-Combining nuts and seeds with low-energy dense foods (such as vegetables) in meals is a good way to make vegetable based meals more appealing – for example, in Asian-style dishes or added to a salad.
+Combining nuts and seeds with low-energy dense foods (such as vegetables) is a good way to enhance vegetable-based meals – for example, in Asian-style dishes or added to a salad.

 Where to get help